 To identify the front panel components, use this illustration and table.

-NOTE: Drive configuration varies by model.
-Some models have a bezel blank that covers one or more drive bays.
+- NOTE: Drive configuration varies by model.
+Some models have a bezel blank that covers one or more drive bays. - NOTE: Please refer to the illustration that most closely matches your computer.

 Table 2-1 Identifying the front panel components